How Snijlab helps build the stringed instrument 'Nerdy Gurdy' and keeps its production flexible and affordable with laser cutting

 Prototyping costs must be contained

-SolutionWorking cost-effectively with digital technology
+SolutionWorking cost-efficiently with digital technology

 Brand opts for digital production techniques, which save him time and money.
 Laser cutting and 3D printing give him the freedom to experiment and tinker without limit.
-After each improvement comes a quick adjustment in the digital drawing, and then a new laser-cut prototype.
+After each improvement comes a quick tweak in the digital drawing, and then a new laser-cut prototype.
 Were he to saw the prototypes himself, for example, it would take so much more time and the result would be less detailed.

-Starting with small-scale manufacturing
+Starting small-scale production

-Growing sales requires optimization
+Growing sales require optimization

-SolutionAdapting design for automated laser cutter
+SolutionAdapt design for automated laser cutter

 Construction kit must be user-friendly for consumers